 It has to be more than being able to make a cool 3D image.
 It HAS to be about the story.
 It HAS to be about the information.
-That’s what Don does.
-True, he’s a gifted illustrator, but he’s also a visual journalist.
+While Don is a gifted illustrator, he’s also a visual journalist.
 He was one of the first visual journalists hired to work for a newspaper.
 He spent 16 years in the newsroom before striking out on his own.
 He is now a full time freelance journalist, dealing with research, design, illustration and final production.

 While best known as ‘THE DIAGRAM GUY’ in the publishing and advertising world, Don has a solid grasp of infographics in general.
-But he is know for his diagrams in the print, broadcast and web worlds.
+He is know for his diagrams in the print, broadcast and web worlds.
 He is also a master 3D designer, almost all of the work in his portfolio is the result of 3D modeling and rendering.
-His skill set now includes 3D printing.
+His skill set now includes 3D printing, creating tactile infographic displays for the National Park Service for the visually impaired.

 It would be cute to say something like “Don wrote the book on 3D modeling.”
 Actually, he did.
 It might not be THE book, but he did write two books for Peachpit Press on 3D modeling and animation back in the early 90’s when few people had a grasp of what 3D modeling and animation was.